Edgworde History, Family Crest & Coats of Arms

 Early Notables of the Edgworde family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Edgworde Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Edgworde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Edgworde family to Ireland